d6t/d6tflow/docs/source/targets.rst

 How is task data saved and loaded?
 ------------------------------------------------------------

 Task data is saved in a file, database table or memory (cache).
-You can control how task output data is saved by .
-In the example below, data is saved as parquet and loaded as a pandas dataframe.
-The python object you want to save limits how you can save the data.
+You can control how task output data is saved by chosing the right parent class for a task.
+In the example below, data is saved as parquet and loaded as a pandas dataframe because the parent class is ``TaskPqPandas``.
+The python object you want to save determines how you can save the data.

 .. code-block:: python